by Calculated Risk on 12/06/2018 08:00:00 AM

-CoreLogic analysis shows U.S. homeowners with mortgages (roughly 63 percent of all properties) have seen their equity increase by a total of nearly $981 billion since the second quarter 2017, an increase of 12.3 percent, year over year.CR Note: A year ago, in Q2 2017, there were 2.8 million properties with negative equity - now there are 2.2 million.
-A significant change.
+CoreLogic … today released the Home Equity Report for the third quarter of 2018.
+The report shows that U.S. homeowners with mortgages (which account for roughly 63 percent of all properties) have seen their equity increase by 9.4 percent year over year, representing a gain of nearly $775.2 billion since the third quarter of 2017.CR Note: A year ago, in Q3 2017, there were 2.6 million properties with negative equity - now there are 2.2 million.